 Jitsi Meet has the ability to handle webRTC traffic over UDP as TCP.

-UDP, port 10000 is the default configuration for Media Traffic in Jitsi Video Bridge(JVB).
+UDP, ports 10000 - 20000 is the default configuration for Media Traffic in Jitsi Video Bridge(JVB).
 If your firewall has not restricted these UDP port default Jitsi Meet setup would work without any issue.

 In case if your firewall has restricted UDP traffic, the video bridge will try to initialize a TCP connection between the client behind the firewall and the Video Bridge.
 If you have setup the Jitsi Video Bridge on the same server as Jitsi Meet, Prosody and Jicoco, Jitsi Video Bridge (JVB) will try to use